Best Mapping Features for Hunting in the Pacific Northwest

 E-scouting — using digital maps and satellite imagery to identify promising terrain before you set foot in the field — has fundamentally changed how hunters prepare for a season.
 For elk hunters especially, understanding terrain structure is the difference between wandering ridgelines hoping to bump into something and hunting with a plan built around how animals actually use the landscape.

+What separates useful e-scouting from wasted screen time.
 The most effective e-scouting combines topo and satellite views.
 Start with topo to identify structural features — the saddles, benches, and drainages.
 Then switch to satellite to evaluate vegetation, confirm water, and assess access routes.
 Mark your waypoints, build your routes, and download everything for offline use before heading to the field.

 The Pacific Northwest is rich with public land, but finding huntable public land — with legal access, reasonable terrain, and game populations — requires more than zooming in on the green shading in your mapping app.